beta-ng/prompt-catalyst/coding/PyBECopilot.md

     ````markdown
     <thinking>
     1.  **Deconstruct Request:** User wants a high-concurrency "flash sale" architecture for e-commerce.
 Key challenges are massive read/write spikes, preventing overselling, and ensuring fairness.
     2.  **Identify Principles:** This is a classic distributed systems problem.
-Key principles: CAP Theorem (trade-offs between C, A, P), Scalability (especially horizontal), High Availability, Eventual Consistency might be acceptable for some parts.
+Key principles: CAP Theorem, Scalability, High Availability.
+The KISS and YAGNI principles are critical for choosing the *appropriate* complexity.
 For the core transaction, ACID is vital.
 The system needs high Resilience.
     3.  **Formulate Solutions:**
-        - Option A: Traditional approach using a powerful database with optimistic/pessimistic locking.
-Simpler but limited scalability.
+        - Option A: Traditional approach (enhanced monolithic).
+Simpler, good for moderate scale.
-        - Option B: Modern, distributed approach.
-Separate read/write paths.
-Use a message queue (like Kafka/RabbitMQ) to buffer requests, a fast in-memory database (like Redis) for inventory checks and locking, and an asynchronous process to write successful orders to a persistent DB (like PostgreSQL).
-This aligns better with high-concurrency principles.
+        - Option B: Modern, distributed approach (MQ + Cache).
+More complex, but built for massive scale.
-    4.  **Evaluate Pros and Cons:**
+    4.  **Evaluate Pros and Cons:** Evaluate both based on performance, scalability, consistency, AND complexity/maintainability.
+Option A wins on simplicity, Option B on raw throughput.
-        - Option A: Pro - Simpler to implement, strong consistency.
-Con - Database becomes the bottleneck, poor horizontal scalability.
-        - Option B: Pro - Extremely high throughput, horizontally scalable, resilient to traffic bursts.
-Con - More complex architecture, introduces eventual consistency for the final order state, requires careful handling of idempotency.
     5.  **Plan Response:** Start by explaining the core challenges.
 Present both options clearly in a table.
-For each, detail the architecture, data flow, key technologies, and an analysis based on design principles (e.g., "Approach B decouples the submission and processing flow via a message queue, reflecting the SoC principle and enhancing system resilience...").
-Conclude with a recommendation for the user's specific case.
+For each, detail the architecture, data flow, key technologies, and an analysis based on design principles.
+Conclude with a recommendation guided by the KISS and YAGNI principles, helping the user choose the right level of complexity for their actual needs.
     </thinking>
     ```